wgross/TreeStore.Core/src/TreeStore.Core/Capabilities/readme.md

 and much more.

 ### IGetChildItem
 Path traversal depends on the implementation of `IGetChildItem`  capability and is also used to implement  `Get-ChildItem` command.
+Implementation of this interfaces also separates the leaves form the containers.
+If the capability is available the node is considered a container.
+If the capability is missing is must be a leaf node.

 There is s special case for invocation of `Get-ChildItem`: `Get-ChildItem -Name` only provides the names of the child items instead of the whole 'item'.
 PowerShells `ContainerProviderBase` provides a method to implement the case separately.
-TreeStore maps invocation to `GetChildNames` and `GetChildNamesDynamicParameters` to the implementation of `GetChildItems`.
+TreeStore maps invocation to `GetChildNames` and `GetChildNamesDynamicParameters` to the implementation of `IGetChildItems` and extracts the name by itself.

 A future improvement would be:
 - [ ] Provide an `IGetChildNames` capability
-	- [ ] Fallback to `IGetChildItem` capability if `IGetChildNames` is missing
+	- [ ] and fall back to `IGetChildItem` capability if `IGetChildNames` is missing

 ## Implementing ItemCmdletProvider
 PowerShells [ItemCmdletProvider](https://docs.microsoft.com/en-us/dotnet/api/system.management.automation.provider.itemcmdletprovider) is the simplest PowerShell cmdlet provider base classes.
 To support it completely the capabilities below are required:

 * `IClearItem` - Clear the content of a file system item